 Employers will take some comfort in the statement in the ICO’s guidance on its regulatory approach during the pandemic, although they cannot extend statutory timescales, they will tell people through their own communications channels that they may experience understandable delays when making information rights requests during the pandemic.
 In addition, the ICO’s more detailed publication on its current regulatory approach recognises that the reduction in organisations’ resources could impact their ability to respond to SARs, where they need to prioritise other work due to the current crisis, and specifies that it can take this into account when considering whether to impose any formal enforcement action.

 3. What should we consider from a data protection perspective if we wish to ask employees to undergo Covid-19 tests at the workplace and implement an internal contact tracing system?
 (Last updated 10/09/2020)

-The ICO’s guidance on workplace testing covers both temperature checks and other testing measures.
-It indicates that employers should consider whether any such checks are necessary given the specific circumstances of their organisation and workplace, taking into account the type of work they do, the type of premises they have and whether working from home is possible, as well as any health and safety requirements that apply to them and any duty of care they owe to their staff.
+The ICO’s guidance on workplace testing indicates that employers should consider whether testing is necessary given the specific circumstances of their organisation and workplace, taking into account the type of work they do, the type of premises they have and whether working from home is possible, as well as any health and safety requirements that apply to them and any duty of care they owe to their staff.
 The guidance also recommends that employers ask themselves whether they really need the information; whether testing will actually help them to provide a safe environment; and whether they could achieve the same result without collecting health information.
 When considering whether a less intrusive approach is possible, the guidance points to potential mitigating measures, such as confining checks to the highest risk roles; limiting who has access to the health data collected (e.g. to qualified medical professionals or individuals under a duty of confidence); and putting in place alternative safety measures such as strict social distancing or home-working where possible.

 With regard to making testing mandatory, the guidance cautions employers to consider whether their use of data is fair and proportionate, taking into account any potential negative consequences for the individual and considering whether a voluntary approach could achieve the same or similar results.
 If testing is to be mandatory, it is essential to first conduct a data protection impact assessment (DPIA) to assess the risks associated with the collection and processing of the data and identify whether there is any less invasive way for the employer to achieve its objectives.